Every day, companies like Google, Facebook, and Whatsapp are learning more about you than your mother likely knows.

 Your online privacy is important, and you should take steps to protect it.

-1. Virtual Private Networks Help You Stay Safe and Anonymous
+1. VPNs Help You Stay Safe and Anonymous

 A Virtual Private Network, or VPN, is a great place to start if you want to protect your online privacy.
 These convenient services are similar to multitools regarding digital security and privacy.
 There are many compelling reasons to use a VPN.